-Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Makes no attempt to promote teacher leadership and a culture of collaboration.
-Attempts to promote teacher leadership and a culture of collaboration.
-Promotes teacher leadership and a culture of collaboration.
-Promotes teacher leadership and a culture of collaboration and provides evidence of promoting leadership as a teacher and promoting a school-wide culture of professional learning.
-Helps others by sharing evidence of how to promote teacher leadership and a culture of collaboration.
+Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4)

+Makes no attempt to Attempts to promote Promotes teacher Promotes teacher Helps others by

+promote teacher teacher leadership and leadership and a leadership and a sharing evidence of

+leadership and a a culture of culture of culture of collaboration how to promote

+culture of collaboration. collaboration. and provides evidence teacher leadership and

+collaboration. of promoting a culture of

+leadership as a collaboration.

+teacher and promoting

+a school-wide culture

+of professional

+learning.